|What does SEO mean to you?|

 When you are not up to your elbows in keywords what do you do?

 I’m an amateur cocktail enthusiast with an well-stocked home bar made out of a refurbished office bookshelf.
 At least one day out of the weekend, I’m mixing up some new concoctions and serving them to my friends (who are very good at pretending to like them)!
-Rye whiskey and dark rum are my favourite spirits to play with.
+Rye whiskey and dark rum are my favorite spirits to play with.
 I love reading, particularly National Geographic.
 I also love documentaries, the most tedious genre of movies.

 Three things that make you tick?